spotlightpa/sourcesdb/content/people/Monica Malik.md

   "honorific": "",
   "facebook": "",
   "pronoun": "she/her",
-  "bio": "Monica began her career working alongside her father at his business, which is where so many foundations were laid for the many of the approaches she takes today in life and in her career.
-She believes in taking care of her guests both internally and externally.
-This also leads to the community mindset.
-She does small business consulting, sits on the board of the Pittsburgh Metropolitan Area Hispanic Chamber of Commerce, and is currently the Program Manager for Community Health at Allegheny Health Network.
-She also volunteers her time as the Pittsburgh area Grow With Google coach and as the program manager for #ATU Athletic Trauma Unit, a non-profit organization focused on food insecurity and removing barriers families have to living a healthy lifestyle.", "layout": "person",
+  "bio": "Monica Malik is a serial entrepreneur from Pittsburgh.
+In addition to her extensive HR experience, Monica has experience in sales, business development, strategic planning, and nonprofit management.
+Monica was the head of an international food chain managing over 500 employees and bringing in over $20 million in sales annually.
+She also went on to own her own franchise.
+Monica began utilizing her skills and expertise to help Pittsburgh businesses, both for and non-profit, achieve their goals and increase profitability.
+She has supported organizations in the areas of innovation, HR strategy, Diversity, Equity, and Inclusion, and collective impact among other things.
+In addition, Monica is a Grow with Google coach.
+She is a member of the Executive Board for the Pittsburgh Metropolitan Area Hispanic Chamber of Commerce, on the Board of Directors of Radiant Hall, on the Low Income Assistance Advisory Council for the Pittsburgh Water and Sewer Authority, on the Board of Trustees for the Carnegie Library of Pittsburgh, and on the advisory committee for the Culinary Program at Bidwell.
+In 2007, Monica received a Bachelor's degree in Economics from the University of Pittsburgh.
+She is the Executive Director for #ATU Athletic Trauma Unit, Program Manager of Innovations for Allegheny Health Network, and also on the Social Determinants of Health team and Highmark Health.
+She is also Executive Director for #ATU Athletic Trauma Unit and most recently a FAB 40 Under 40 recipient.", "layout": "person",
   "keywords": [
     "Food insecurity",